AxelVas/AxelVas/README.md

 1️⃣ Aspiring specialist in data analysis and data science<br>
 2️⃣ Successfully completed many professional training courses in the field of data science <br>
 3️⃣ Proficient with SQL, Sklearn, Python, Pandas, Numpy, Sklearn, Matplotlib, PyPlot, Seaborn, TF,NLTK, Tensorflow, RNN, PyTorch and other libraries <br>
-4️⃣ Have mastered many areas of programming like Web Development and server-side programming<br>
+4️⃣ Have studied areas of programming like Web Development and server-side programming <br>
 5️⃣ I’m currently working on the creating a model that can predict the future  <br>
 6️⃣ How to reach me : Mail me at <a href="axelmainfw@hotmail.com">axelmainfw@hotmail.com</a><br>
 7️⃣ I’m interested in data science and everything <br>
 8️⃣ Fun fact : artificial intelligence already lives among us<br>